grafana/grafana/docs/sources/datasources/azuremonitor/_index.md

 ### Working with large Azure resource data sets

-If a request exceeds the [maximum allowed value of 1000 records](https://docs.microsoft.com/en-us/azure/governance/resource-graph/concepts/work-with-data#paging-results), the result will be paginated but only the first page of results will be returned.
+If a request exceeds the [maximum allowed value of records](https://docs.microsoft.com/en-us/azure/governance/resource-graph/concepts/work-with-data#paging-results), the result is paginated and only the first page of results are returned.
 You can use filters to reduce the amount of records returned under that value.

 ## Going further with Azure Monitor